mrpaulphan/idm216/_instructor_materials/assignments/01_assignment.md

 ## How to Submit

 Submit all that is required under Assignment 1 on blackboard.
+There should only be one submission per team.

 Example Submission

 ```
+Team Members:
+1. {replace-with-name}
+2. {replace-with-name}
+3. {replace-with-name}
+4. {replace-with-name}
+5. {replace-with-name}
+6. {replace-with-name}

 Team Name: {replace-with-team-name}
 --
 Project Manger: {replace-with-name}, {replace-with-name}